Priapos1004/IMP-utils/README.md

 ### getting started

-1. clone this repository into your current working directory (you can also download the code as zip-file)
+1. clone this repository into your current working directory (you can also download the code as zip-file or use tools like `GitHub Desktop`)

 ```
 git clone https://github.com/Priapos1004/IMP-utils